 Figure 4.
 Important factors influencing the composition of the microbiome include physiology (age and gender), environment (climate and geographical location), immune system, genotype, lifestyle and pathobiology (e.g., diabetes) .
 Urbanization and the concomitant changes in our lifestyles are currently regarded as the most important factors influencing our microbiome .

 Healthy skin and the bacteria associated with

 The skin surface is predominantly colonized by bacteria, to a lesser extent also by fungi and viruses.
-However, the latter are difficult to study in comparison to bacteria.
+However, the latter is difficult to study in comparison to bacteria.
 And so research has focused mostly on the bacterial composition of the skin microbiome.
 Bacteria are evolutionary the oldest organisms and belong to our innate immune system.
 They secrete antimicrobial peptides and thus control the colonization of the skin.
-At the same time they have a repertoire of so-called "pattern recognition receptors" and are thus active in an immunological sense .
+At the same time, they have a repertoire of so-called "pattern recognition receptors" and are thus active in an immunological sense .

 However, it is known that the more diverse the colonization and the quicker the system recovers after disturbances, the better / healthier it is .

 Staphylococci also play a role in acne and rosacea, as they increasingly colonize the skin whenever the pH is shifted slightly upwards.
-In the case of acne and roasecea mites and propionibacterium acnes (but only certain representatives) are also discussed as triggers of the disease [28-31].
+In the case of acne and rosacea mites and propionibacterium acnes (but only certain representatives) are also discussed as triggers of the disease [28-31].

 Pro- and prebiotic skincare, does it make sense?

 Of course, we influence our skin microbiome with our daily hygiene and care habits , although unknowingly.